Zzzzhen1/Funky_Pendulum/README.md

 Inherited from Will and Jeppe.
 (Their github link) Based on the project accomplished by Owen and Zhen during 2023 summer.
 Code developed by @Zzzzhen1.
-Any questions about the code please feel free to contact zy336@cam.ac.uk or leave in dicussion session in this Github repository.
+Any questions about the code please feel free to contact zy336@cam.ac.uk or leave in dicussion session in this GitHub repository.

 ## General Description of the project.
 Should include the following features: